 A mammogram is an x-ray picture of the breast.
 There are two different types of mammographic exams:

 - Screening mammograms are for women who have no symptoms.

 - Diagnostic mammograms are used to evaluate a particular symptom such as a palpable lump, nipple discharge or focal pain.
 Follow up exams for a prior finding also are in this category.

 We recommend that women begin having yearly mammograms at the age of 40.
 Depending on your family history, your physician may recommend a baseline mammogram at an earlier age.

 Who performs my mammogram?

-At the MemorialCare Breast Center at Long Beach Memorial, a certified, specialty trained mammography technologist performs each exam.
+At the MemorialCare Breast Center at Long Beach Medical Center, a certified, specialty trained mammography technologist performs each exam.

 What happens to my mammogram after I leave?

 Since we only use digital mammography, your images are digitized to a computer and stored in our system.
 They can be put on a CD or film, if you or your physician requests them.